-What do you include in an SLA?
+What Do You Include in an SLA?

-The SLA should include expectations on the type of reporting and documentation you’ll receive from the third party.
-Obviously, though it will vary based on the type of service, you should request that robust reporting be developed in order to demonstrate that the third party is performing in the expected manner.
+Additionally, spell out very clear expectations on the type of reporting and documentation you’ll receive from the third party.
+It will always vary based on the type of service.
+You should request that robust reporting be developed in order to demonstrate that the third party is performing in the expected manner.
 While it’s certainly your responsibility to track and analyze the reports provided, you shouldn’t need to go and ask for them each time; the third party should be obligated to provide without reminders but you must keep track and follow up if they're not delivered.

 When something looks amiss, react to it early and inform your board and senior management.
 Also, be sure you have their support in enforcing the contractual terms, even if that means escalating items to make sure you get them.
 While things like due diligence and notification of outages or providing of audit reports may be covered in other areas of the contract, it’s not a bad idea to make sure so that, if not, you can add them as an SLA provision.